holoviz/panel/doc/how_to/components/add_remove.md

 gridspec
 ```

-Now, add our previously created bokeh figure to the remaining slots of the second row,
+Next, add our previously created bokeh figure to the remaining slots of the second row:

 ```{pyodide}
 gridspec[1:3, 1:3] = p1